 d.
 Discrimination with Respect to Employment and Occupation

 Women, migrant workers, and persons with disabilities commonly faced discrimination in employment, including often only being offered lower-status jobs.
 Migrant workers were often subject to police extortion and societal discrimination.
 Transgender individuals faced discrimination in employment, as did persons with HIV/AIDS.
-In previous years there were reports of persons being fired with impunity for being HIV positive.

-Some female police and military recruits were subject to invasive virginity testing as a condition of employment, including digital pelvic probes that many activists claimed were painful, degrading, and discriminatory (and also not medically accurate).
+Some female police and military recruits were subject to invasive virginity testing as a condition of employment, including use of digital pelvic probes that many activists claimed were painful, degrading, and discriminatory (and also not medically accurate).
 Despite widespread public outcry, police and military officials defended the practice.

 e.
 Acceptable Conditions of Work